mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Sorry, o supreme leader, but your nap will have to wait."

 She walked to the back of the room, where the strange protrusions from the outside entered the room as a row of metal cylinders.
-Below each one was a large table, with a top made of smoothly ground patternless stone.
-Pomri's hand found a mechanism that was built into the ceiling, and a faint circle suddenly appeared upon one of the plates.
+Below each one was a large table, their tops made of smoothly ground patternless stone.
+Pomri's hand found a mechanism that was built into the ceiling, and a faint circle suddenly appeared upon the table in front of us.

 "This is a telescopic projector for Ara.
-I haven't the slightest clue how it works, but play around with it.
-Maybe you'll find something."
+I haven't the slightest clue how it works, but maybe you'll find something if you just play around with it."

-She turned to move away, but stopped herself and said, "Oh, and don't touch the glass.
+She turned to move away, but stopped herself and said, "Oh, and don't put your fingers on anything glass.
 Jesse would be furious."

 The knobs and levers had been polished with use and gleamed in the faint light on the table, and I looked up to her in awe.
 She snickered and left me to my devices while she moved to a different desk with a mess of papers that seemed to have been left in a hurry.

-I peered at the circular light on the table with a discerning eye – just a blob of light; nothing particularly interesting.
-Just above me, a thick dial with numbers on it jutted out of a sturdy metal box attached to the cylinder.
-It turned smoothly in my fingers and seemed to slowly reveal a pattern when turned a certain way, but I could barely make it out.
+I peered at the circular light cast on the table with a discerning eye – just a blob of light; nothing particularly interesting.
+Just above me, a thick dial jutted out of a sturdy metal box attached to the cylinder.
+On the visible part were numbers that went up and down by tens.
+In my fingers, the dial turned smoothly and the projector seemed to slowly reveal a pattern when this dial was turned to a certain number, but I could barely make out what the image was.

 Next to the dial was a red metal lever that seemed to fasten something.
 I pulled the lever and it released with a _tang_ that reverberated through the metal cylinder and loosened something hidden inside.
 Gently, I pulled on the loosened bit and uncovered a beautiful disc of glass set into a large rectangular metallic frame.
 I held it up to Pomri who took a break to look my way.
 Through the glass she was far-away and upside-down, and to her I suppose my eye was as big as the lens itself.
 She may have giggled in the dark and bore a smile for just a moment, but if she did, I couldn't tell.

 I set the lens down and searched for somewhere I might find more.
-Below the table was an unmarked wooden create worn by decades of use.
-Inside of it was a neatly-arranged assortment of lens frames, all with varying writings on their kelp-paper envelopes.
+Below the table was an unmarked wooden crate worn by decades of use.
+Inside of it, a neatly-arranged assortment of lens frames, all with varying writings on their kelp-paper envelopes.
 Some had much thicker lenses in them, some were tinted, and others were completely black.
-I inserted a few that seemed thinner and saw them make smaller, brighter circles on the table.
-But then I found the thickest lens that I could, and when I turned the dial again to focus the image a small but clear pattern emerged.
+I inserted a few that seemed thinner and saw them make smaller, brighter circles on the table, so I decided to go the other way.
+At the other end of the box was the thickest lens of them all.
+The writing on the envelope said "First Obscura Observation | projector 4 | 5/2/11/5 6-to 12:4:0".
+I carefully swapped out the thin lens with this heavier large lens, making sure not to put my fingers on the glass, and closed the lever again.
+And When I turned the dial again to focus the image, a small but clear pattern emerged.

 "Pomri," I called to her fearfully.